rgeraldporter/inquiry-monad/README.md

     ]
 ]);

-const results = Inquiry.subject('A short sentence.')
+// instead of `.inquireAll()` you may opt in, one-by-one using the given string const results = Inquiry.subject('A short sentence.')
     .using(myQuestionset)
     .inquire('does it start with a capital letter?')
     .inquire('are there more than ten words?')
-    // the below call will be skipped since no function has this identifier, and will throw a console.warning() .inquire('does it start with an indefinite article?')
+    // the below call will be skipped since no function has this identifier, and will throw a console.warning()
+    // this is a lot like calling a software test that doesn't have assertion code yet, it'll warn you, but not break functionality
+    .inquire('does it start with an indefinite article?')
     .inquire('are there any line breaks?');
 ```